wangziyuan66/IL-AD/README.md

 ## Pretrained Model

-For DNA/RNA curlcake, the model after incremental learning and the model for modification inference are available at [models](models).
+We provide IL and AD models trained from DNA and RNA oligos at [models](models).

 ## Citation & Contact